ruth-cohen89/web_crawler/README.md

 - **Distributed File Storage**: Consider using distributed file storage solutions like Amazon S3 or Google Cloud Storage, which provide scalable and reliable storage for crawled pages.

-- **Caching**: Implement caching mechanisms to store previously crawled pages and reduce redundant downloads.
+- **Distributed Caching**: Implement caching mechanisms to store previously crawled pages and reduce redundant downloads.
 Consider using an in-memory caching system like Redis or Memcached, or a distributed cache.

+- **Data Replication**: Replicate the domain cache and file storage across multiple servers to maintain consistency and improve fault tolerance.
+Implementing replication mechanisms ensures that each server has access to the latest data and can handle requests independently.

 - **Monitoring and Alerting**: Implement monitoring systems to detect and respond to performance issues or failures.

+If more resources are added then the page limit can be adjusted accordingly.

 ## Usage